MangoTheCat/dbloadss/blogpost.md

 Doug Ashton
 23 May 2018

 As an R user who is building models and analysing data one of the key challenges is how do you make those results available to those who need it?
-After all, data science is about making better decisions, and your results need to get into the hands of the people who make those decisions.
+After all, [data science is about making better decisions](https://www.mango-solutions.com/blog/a-definition-of-data-science), and your results need to get into the hands of the people who make those decisions.

 For reporting there are many options from writing [Excel files](https://www.mango-solutions.com/blog/r-the-excel-connection) to [rmarkdown documents](https://rmarkdown.rstudio.com/) and [shiny apps](https://shiny.rstudio.com/).
-Many businesses will require results to go into a business intelligence (BI) tool alongside a number of other critcial business metrics.
-Moreover the results need to be refreshed daily.
+Many businesses already have great reporting with a business intelligence (BI) tool.
+For them it is preferenable that you present your results alongside a number of other critcial business metrics.
+Moreover your results need to be refreshed daily.
 In this situation you will be working with SQL developers to integrate your work.
 The question is, what is the best way to deliver R code to the BI team?

 In this blog post we will be looking at the specific case of deploying a predictive model, written in R, to a Microsoft SQL Server database for consumption by a BI tool.
-We'll look at some of the different options to integrate R, from in-database R services, to pushing from with [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) or flat files from [SSIS](https://docs.microsoft.com/en-gb/sql/integration-services/sql-server-integration-services).
+We'll look at some of the different options to integrate R, from in-database R services, to pushing with [ODBC](https://en.wikipedia.org/wiki/Open_Database_Connectivity) or picking up flat files with [SSIS](https://docs.microsoft.com/en-gb/sql/integration-services/sql-server-integration-services).

 The Problem
 ===========